 His research is highly interdisciplinary and global in scope which has meant working with other academic institutions on materials design and synthesis, device fabrication, scale-up and application.

 His research is funded by EPSRC and the EU, as well as partnerships and funding with several national and international companies including NSG, BP, Heliatek and Samsung.

 James’s research provides materials and device design guidelines which can help both academic and commercial researchers trying to develop new materials or devices to harness solar energy.

 His research has had significant impact on other global research efforts, for example, highlighting the importance of matching lifetimes of photoexcited states to the timescales required for device function.

 More widely, Professor Durrant is helping develop and guide international policy on both solar cells and solar-to-fuels.
-For example, James is the UK lead on Mission Innovations IC5 challenge on Sunlight Conversion which is preparing a global roadmap for input to COP26.
+For example, James is the UK lead on Mission Innovation's Sunlight to X Innovation Community, as part of the wider COP programme.